-The effectiveness of our protocol stems from a phenomenon known as scrambling.
-In quantum systems, scrambling refers to how quantum information initially localized to a few qubits can rapidly spread across an entire quantum system.
-In our protocol, random bilocal Clifford operations serve as efficient ``scramblers'': they rapidly spread errors across the system in a way that makes them detectable through simple local measurements, without requiring complex decoding procedures (see \cref{fig:schematic}).
-This connection between scrambling and error detection has been noted in various contexts, from black hole physics to quantum chaos~\cite{Lashkari_2013,Hayden_2007,cotler2017chaos,hosur2016chaos,roberts2017chaos}.
+The effectiveness of our protocol stems from scrambling: how quantum information, initially localized to a few qubits, rapidly spreads across an entire quantum system.
+Scrambling through random unitaries mimics the natural dynamics of chaotic quantum systems, where information rapidly spreads across all available degrees of freedom.
+In our protocol, random Clifford operations serve as efficient scramblers, rapidly spreading errors across the system in a way that makes them detectable through simple local measurements, without requiring complex decoding procedures (see \cref{fig:schematic}).

-The use of random Clifford unitaries as scramblers is no coincidence --- random operations have a rich history in both classical and quantum information theory.
-Shannon first showed that random codes could achieve the capacity of classical communication channels~\cite{shannon1948mathematical}, establishing randomness as a key tool in information theory.
-Early works on entanglement distillation extended this idea to the quantum domain using random classical codes (e.g., the hashing protocol~\cite{BDSW96}), while fundamental results in quantum Shannon theory discovered nearly optimal protocols using random unitary operations~\cite{hayden2008decoupling}.
-However, these approaches face a common challenge: decoding random codes is widely believed to be computationally intractable --- to such an extent that this hardness forms the basis of several cryptographic schemes~\cite{mceliece1978public,alekhnovich2003more} --- rendering these protocols infeasible to implement in practice.
-Our protocol sidesteps this issue entirely by showing that decoding is unnecessary, and simply \emph{detecting} errors with these random codes via local measurements suffices to achieve state-of-the-art scaling.
+Random operations have a rich history in both classical and quantum information theory.
+Shannon first showed that random codes could achieve the capacity of classical communication channels~\cite{shannon1948mathematical}.
+Early works on entanglement distillation extended this idea to the quantum domain using random classical codes (e.g., the hashing protocol~\cite{BDSW96}) and random unitaries~\cite{hayden2008decoupling}.
+These approaches face a common challenge: decoding is widely believed to be computationally intractable~\cite{berlekamp1978intractability,vardy1997intractability,hsieh2011NPhardquantumdecoding,kuo2012hardnessquantumdecoding,iyer2015hardnessquantumdecoding}, to such an extent that this hardness forms the basis of several cryptographic schemes~\cite{mceliece1978public,alekhnovich2003more}, rendering these protocols difficult to implement in practice.
+Our protocol sidesteps this issue entirely by showing that decoding is unnecessary; simply \emph{detecting} errors with these random codes via local measurements suffices to achieve state-of-the-art scaling.

 \paragraph*{Random bilocal Clifford protocols.}